 Barcelona is a beach town.
 Why not pack up the swimsuits and go to the beach?
 In the Port Olímpic, you can stroll, eat and take in the sun.
 Our favorite places to eat are: Bestial, Agua and Ca la Nuri.
 Both Bestial and Agua are from the same avant guard restauranteurs – Rosa Maria Estevay Tomás Tarruella.
 Ca la Nuri located farther on the boardwalk towards Barcelona and the W Hotel.

 Barça Football (Soccer)

 On the South Route of the Bus Turistic, stop at Camp Nou, where Barça plays.
-If you have boys, it is an exciting place where you might even be able to buy tickets and see a game.
+If you have soccer fans, it is an exciting place where you might even be able to buy tickets and see a game.
 It rivals professional football and the stadium is huge.
 Barça is now one of the most famous soccer teams in the world.
-Note, that if you want an official jersey, this is the place, but if you find the prices out of this world (70 euros), there are many shops in the Barrio Gótico (Barri Gótic) where you can find knock-offs that look real for 15 euros.
+Note, that if you want an official jersey, this is the place, but if you find the prices out of this world, there are many shops in the Barrio Gótico (Barri Gótic) where you can find knock-offs that look real for much less.